Skip to content

 What is Methamphetamine?

 Meth is a highly addictive stimulant that can cause addiction in as little as a single use.
 This is mainly due to the rush of dopamine produced by the drug.
-Dopamine is a chemical that’s not only responsible for inducing feelings of pleasure, but also for motivation, memory retention, learning, and reward processing.
-The rush of dopamine produced by Meth is much higher than the natural amount of dopamine that is produced in the brain, which causes people to continue using the drug in order to keep those heightened and pleasurable feelings.
+Dopamine is a chemical that’s not only responsible for inducing feelings of pleasure but also for motivation, memory retention, learning, and reward processing.
+The rush of dopamine produced by Meth is much higher than the natural amount of dopamine produced in the brain, which causes people to continue using the drug to keep those heightened and pleasurable feelings.

 Methamphetamine Effects

 Abuse of methamphetamine includes any illegal usage of the drug.
-When smoked or injected, meth causes a “rush” similar to that experienced when using crack cocaine; this is brought on by an increase in heart rate, blood pressure, and pleasure-inducing neurotransmitters in the brain.
+When smoked or injected, meth causes a “rush” similar to that experienced when using crack cocaine; this is brought on by increased heart rate, blood pressure, and pleasure-inducing neurotransmitters in the brain.
 Snorting meth produces an ecstatic feeling but not a rush.

-The biggest effects are produced by the infusion rush, which can last up to 30 minutes.
-Depending on how the drug is used, users enjoy a sustained high that can continue anywhere between 8 and 24 hours after the first surge.
-Meth injection delivers a higher high than smoking or snorting it, although the high lasts less.
+The infusion rush produces the biggest effects, lasting up to 30 minutes.
+Depending on the drug’s use, users enjoy a sustained high that can continue between 8 and 24 hours after the first surge.
+Meth injection delivers a higher high than smoking or snorting it, although it lasts less.

 Street Names for Methamphetamine